Nixon (film): Pre-production

 Stone immersed himself in research with the help of Hamburg.
 With Hamburg and actors Anthony Hopkins and James Woods, Stone flew to Washington, D.C., and interviewed the surviving members of Nixon's inner circle: lawyer Leonard Garment and Attorney General Elliot Richardson.
 He also interviewed Robert McNamara, a former Secretary of Defense under the Kennedy and Johnson administrations.
 The director also hired Alexander Butterfield, a key figure in the Watergate scandal who handled the flow of paper to the President, as a consultant to make sure that the Oval Office was realistically depicted, former deputy White House counsel John Sears, and John Dean, who made sure that every aspect of the script was accurate and wrote a few uncredited scenes for the film.
 Butterfield also appears in a few scenes as a White House staffer.
 To research their roles, Powers Boothe, David Hyde Pierce and Paul Sorvino talked to their real-life counterparts, but J.T.
 Walsh decided not to contact John Ehrlichman because he had threatened to sue after reading an early version of the script and was not happy with how he was portrayed.
 Hopkins watched a lot of documentary footage on Nixon.
 At night, he would go to sleep with the Nixon footage playing, letting it seep into his subconscious.
 Hopkins said, "It's taking in all this information and if you're relaxed enough, it begins to take you over."

 Stone originally had a three-picture deal with Regency Enterprises which included JFK, Heaven and Earth, and Natural Born Killers.
 After the success of Killers, Arnon Milchan, head of Regency, signed Stone for three more motion pictures.
 Stone could make any film up to a budget of $42.5 million.
-When Stone told Milchan that he wanted to make Nixon, Milchan, who was not keen on the idea, told the director that he would only give him $35 million, thinking that this would cause Stone to abandon the project.
+When Stone told Milchan that he wanted to make Nixon, Milchan, who was not keen on the idea, told Stone that he would only give him $35 million, thinking that this would cause Stone to abandon the project.
 Stone took the project to Hungarian financier Andrew G. Vajna who had a co-financing deal with Disney.
 Vajna's company, Cinergi Pictures, were willing to finance the $38 million film.
 This angered Milchan who claimed that Nixon was his film because of his three-picture deal with Stone and he threatened to sue.
 He withdrew after Stone paid him an undisclosed amount.
 Stone was finalizing the film's budget a week before shooting was to begin.
 He made a deal with Cinergi and Disney's Hollywood Pictures in order to supply the $43 million budget.
 To cut costs, Stone leased the White House sets from Rob Reiner's film The American President.